TheHamkerCat/thehamkercat/README.md

 Hi There, I'm Akshay, 18 Y.O.
 Friendly Neighbourhood Programmer From India.

 - :computer: I'm currently working on a "secret" project.
-- :school: I'm currently learning : kotlin
+- :school: I'm currently learning : rust
 - :cat: Fun fact : I like cats

 ## Where to find me